lenis2000/RMT_Spring_2016/README.md

 2.
 3.

-**Required official statement.** All students with special needs requiring accommodations should present the appropriate paperwork from the Student Disability Access Center (SDAC).
+<sub>**Required official statement.** All students with special needs requiring accommodations should present the appropriate paperwork from the Student Disability Access Center (SDAC).
 It is the student's responsibility to present this paperwork in a timely fashion and follow up with the instructor about the accommodations being offered.
-Accommodations for test-taking (e.g., extended time) should be arranged at least 5 business days before an exam.
+Accommodations for test-taking (e.g., extended time) should be arranged at least 5 business days before an exam.</sub>